The Problem

 The Solution for an Existing Branch

-In this example, there are 4 commits to move.
+In this swift example, there are only 4 commits to move.

 This switches you to the branch you want the commits on, my-branch: